igarciadev/npm-passjs/README.md

 # PassJS-Generator

-Simple, lightweight and customizable library to generate unique, strong and recoverable passwords.
+Simple and lightweight library to generate unique, secure, recoverable and customizable cryptographic passwords.

 ## Install